 Oil eases but remains near $104 a barrel

-The price of oil drifted lower from a one-month high Thursday but held near $104 a barrel.
+The price of oil drifted lower Thursday, a day after hitting a one-month high.

-Brent crude, a benchmark for international oils, was down 11 cents to $110.44 on the ICE Futures exchange in London.
+Brent crude, a benchmark for international oils, slipped 19 cents to $110.36 on the ICE Futures exchange in London.

 The U.S. oil price hit a one-month high Wednesday after a report from the Energy Information Administration showed that U.S. crude oil supplies dropped 7.2 million barrels in the week ended May 16.
 The drop was bigger than analysts expected and due mostly to lower crude imports.

 At the gas pump, the average price for a gallon of gas edged up to $3.65.
 That’s down 2 cents from a month ago and 1 cent less than at this time last year.

 In other energy future trading in New York.

 — Wholesale gasoline gained 1 cent to $3.01 a gallon.

 — Natural gas dropped 11 cents to $4.44 per 1,000 cubic feet.